Meet Cherie

 A Letter from Cherie

-People often ask if I dreamed of becoming an author.
+People often ask if I dreamed of becoming an author my entire life.
 The short answer is “No,” but the longer answer is “Maybe and I didn’t know it?”
 I didn’t set out to write novels.
 Fiction is a difficult writing form for me—conveying with words what I visualize in my head and heart.
 Blogs flow more freely.

 But I’ve always been a reader.
 I love a great story.
 As a child, I read through the largest stack of books the library would loan me as part of their summer library reading challenge.